junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam stops his uncontrollable grin, the muscle at the corner of his mouth twitching.
 "Fine," he says.

-Dean eyes Cas's back, "Alright, listen up.
-Crowley got some actual news for us, why don't you catch us up."
+Dean eyes Cas's back with a sigh.
+"Alright, listen up.
+Crowley got some actual news for us," he eyes the demon, "why don't you catch us up?"

-Rarely obligingly, Crowley gives Cas and Sam a recap on Lucifer and his new vessel, the rock star named Vince Vincente -- whom, surprisingly, among all of them, Sam is the only one heard of the name.
+Rarely obligingly, Crowley gives Cas and Sam a recap on Lucifer and his new vessel, the rock star named Vince Vincente -- whom, surprisingly, among all of them, Sam is the only one heard of the name and his band.

 "According to my little birds, his big performance is right tonight."
 Crowley announces at the end, then checks his shiny costly watch.
 "And looks like -- about time."

-He leaves his drink on the ground, straightens his suit, looks around them and smiles his iconic fake bright smile.
+He snaps his drink away, straightens his suit, looks around them and smiles his iconic patented bright smile.
 "It's been fun, lads.
 Now if you'll excuse me --" He's ready to step away.

 Dean and Sam reach for their hidden pistol automatically.
 Cas readies himself in a gait like he used to do every time before big fights, shaking his sleeve to prepare grabbing the hidden angel blade.